dustindoucette/Movie-Trailer-Rating-Program/README.md

 * After each individual completion of step 10 is completed, a new line is added to the excel output file named `Results.csv` located within the `Output-Logs` folder.

-* The `Results.csv` file will have the following columns (one new line of data added after every inidividual test):
+* The `Results.csv` file will have the following columns (one new line of data is added after every individual test):

 | User ID | Movie Trailer | Funny | Funny Rating | Funny Sections | Scary | Scary Rating | Scary Sections | Sexy | Sexy Rating |  Sexy Sections  |  Important Sections  |
 |---------|---------------|-------|--------------|----------------|-------|--------------|----------------|------|-------------|-----------------|----------------------|